aashari/mcp-server-aws-sso/README.md

 ### What permissions do I need?

-**For AWS SSO Setup:**
+**For AWS IAM Identity Center (SSO) Setup:**
-- You need an AWS SSO account with access to IAM Identity Center
+- Access to AWS IAM Identity Center with a configured identity source
-- Permission sets configured by your AWS administrator
+- Permission sets assigned to you by your AWS administrator
 - Access to the specific AWS accounts you want to manage

 **For EC2 Commands via SSM:**